lewisblake/CSCI403/Project 6/README.txt

 but nevertheless I managed.
 It would have been nice to go through a similar process with a smaller database in class though.
 I also like the music choice that CPW selected for this assignment.
 The Who, Led Zeppelin, Talking Heads, Chris Thile, Massive Attack: all great choices.
 Perhaps next time include some Phish and Grateful Dead!

-4) To be honest, I spent WAY too long on this assignment.
-We're talking probably around 24 hours total.
-It was not easy.